nicokaiser/rpi-audio-receiver/README.md

 ## Disclaimer

-These scripts are tested and work on a current (as of May 2020) Raspbian setup on Raspberry Pi.
+These scripts are tested and work on a current (as of September 2020) Raspbian setup on Raspberry Pi.
 Depending on your setup (board, configuration, sound module, Bluetooth adapter) and your preferences, you might need to adjust the scripts.
 They are held as simple as possible and can be used as a starting point for additional adjustments.

+## Upgrading

+This project does not really support upgrading to newer versions of this script.
+It is meant to be adjusted to your needs and run on a clean Raspbian install.
+When something goes wrong, the easiest way is to just wipe the SD card and start over.
+Since apart from Bluetooth pairing information all parts are stateless, this should be ok.

+Updating the system using `apt-get upgrade` should work however.

 ## Contributing